dtolnay/cargo-expand/README.md

 expanded output.
 If `Pygments` is not available, the expanded code is not colorized.
 Install with `pip install Pygments`.

-Cargo expand requires a nightly toolchain because it relies on unstable compiler flags.
-If nightly is not your default toolchain, the `cargo expand` commands shown below will need to be run as `cargo +nightly expand`.
+Cargo expand relies on unstable compiler flags so it requires a nightly toolchain to be installed, though does not require nightly to be the default toolchain or the one with which cargo expand itself is executed.
+If the default toolchain is one other than nightly, running `cargo expand` will find and use nightly anyway.

 ## Example